-Diamond-encrusted Cartier Charm Bracelet from the Dutchess of Windsor’s Collection, including a cross commemorating her appendectomy Photograph: Nils Jorgensen / Rex Features
+Diamond-encrusted Cartier Charm Bracelet from the Duchess of Windsor’s collection, including a cross commemorating her appendectomy yes, you read that right.
+Photograph: Nils Jorgensen / Rex Features

 - Facts about diamonds, in South African history, say the 'Rocks of the Rajahs' known as "Pretty Pebbles" by the children of farmers Nicholas and Diederik De Beers, who discovered the diamonds, in the sandy bed of the Vaal River, the largest tributary of the Orange River in South Africa.

 - Further, facts about diamonds say, that by the end of 1870, there was a diamond rush in S.A and by the end of 1871 two well-defined areas were recognized as the source areas, or "pipes", for the diamonds.

 - In 1872 in S.A. the pipes were giant open quarries worked by 2500 miners and 10,000 hired laborers.

 - In the far north of W.A. in Australia, the British company Rio Tinto holds 60% of a large diamond field called Argyle.

 - The Argyle field is now the single largest diamond mine in the world, producing 34 million carats of Argyle diamonds a year!
 Among its vast production, there is a small quantity of Argyle Pink Diamonds.

 - The origin of the word "Diamond" comes from the word "Adamus" which is the Greek word for "invincible."